 4.)
 The next story is called a reasonable amount of time.
 Before 1959, there were no insider trading laws.
 There was a case, where the company called Texas Gulf Sulphur found valuable metals and minerals in the ground.
 They decided to keep quiet about it first, so the employees and executives bought up the company’s shares.
 When the company finally announced the news about their find, their shares shot to the roof and all shareholders got rich.
 At that time the Securities and Exchange Commission took action and charged them with insider trading.
 Since then companies required to give the public a reasonable time to react on financial news, before insiders are allowed to trade shares.
 The lesson here is, that the free market economy with their invisible hands can not solve everything.
 That is why the government has to intervene.
 Another example of market failure would be monopolies.
 That is why there competition regulators.
 One of the most recent examples is, that Google was hit with a new antitrust fine from the European Union with €1.5 billion, because customers of its AdSense business were forced not to accept advertising from rival search engines.
 The previous year Google was fined €4.34 billion, because Google forced smartphone manufacturers to pre-install Google’s search and browser apps on devices using its Android operating system.

 5.)
 The next story is called Xerox Xerox.
 In 1959, Xerox launched its automatic copy machine.
 Their executives don’t believe in that product, but somehow it took off a few years later.
 The company started to do some philanthropy like spending $4 million for the UN.
-Somehow, a year or 2 years later the competitors already caught up pretty fast.
+Somehow, a few years later the competitors already caught up pretty fast.
 Xerox did not put much R&D effort to be able to compete, so they had a pretty hard time.
 The lesson here is, that the competition never sleeps, otherwise they would not be competitors.
 I’m not a fan of philanthropy at all.
 Companies are already doing good things to society by paying taxes, but even if they don’t pay taxes like Amazon is doing, they still create jobs.
 Job, jobs, jobs.
 In Germany, they say, that social is, what creates jobs.
 Maybe that is why there are many jobs in Germany compared to many other European countries and maybe that is why Germany still has the strongest economy of the whole Europe.

 6.)
 The next story is called making the customer whole.
 In 1963, the brokerage company Ira Haupt & Co. was almost bankrupt.
 It is a member of the New York Stock Exchange and it traded in commodities.
 It had to borrow money from the banks to be able to do trades.
 It turned out, that the commodities did not exist, because all the receipts were fake.
 Ira Haupt & Co. was a victim of a large scale fraud and it was unable to pay back their debts.
 The New York Stock Exchange did not let Ira Haupt & Co. go bankrupt, so they rescued it with $7.5 million to prevent a national financial crisis, because the people should not lose faith in their investments in Wall Street.
 Roughly a decade ago something similar happened.
 In 2008 there was a financial crisis, so the US government rescued their banks with $700 billion.
 The lesson here is to be more strict with credit ratings, so that only companies, who are able to pay back their debts can get loans.